-What personal stories can you tell?
+- What personal stories can you tell that focus on this verse?
 What takeaway value can you give your readers?

-- What insights and tips can you offer in a how-to article?
+- What tips and insights can you offer through a how-to article?

 - How can this verse inspire your poetry?

-- How can you explain this verse to children through a story or article?
+- How can you explain this verse to children through fiction and nonfiction?

 © Deborah Christensen